 The first time you visit the website, this button really stands out and makes you want to click it.
 As soon as you do, it disappears because it’s served its purpose.
 The user is then left with a YouTube video in front of them explaining what code academy does.
-If you didn’t know already: video on landing pages increases conversions.
+If you didn’t know already: videos on landing pages increase conversions.

 This is a great trick from Code Academy which has made their landing page even better.
 Maybe they should be called Landing Page Academy?

 User Testing is an online consumer research company that sells customer feedback to companies regarding their services.
 If you have an app, website or product, then User Testing will test it and record participants doing so.

 This gives you lots of feedback on your products and services.
 In addition to this, User Testing also offers a lot of eBooks on the research they have conducted and what results they have found.

 On this landing page example, User Testing is offering a free eBook to anyone who signs up.
 Titled “Measuring and Evaluating Your Omnichannel Customer Experience” the eBook provides lots of useful tips for businesses.

 In order to get the free eBook, visitors must opt-in using the form on the right of the page.
 The first thing we love about this landing page is the nice call to action above the form.
 This tells users what they are signing up for and reinforcing the fact that it is free.
 Each field on the form contains an example of what they should enter with a green button at the bottom giving them the final call to action.

 To increase the chances of users signing up for the eBook, they have also included several features of what’s included.
 By giving highlights and sneak previews of what is included in the book, this makes visitors want it even more.

 The only thing we want to know is: how many people tested their landing page!